IMG_6774.JPG

 Jocelyn’s story

-Jocelyn Peltier-Huntley is a professional engineer with 18 year’s engineering and mining experience.
-She has a B.Sc. with distinction in Mechanical Engineering (2005) and a M.Sc.
-(2019) from the University of Saskatchewan.
+Jocelyn Peltier-Huntley is a professional engineer with more than 20 year’s engineering and mining experience.
+She has a B.Sc. with distinction in Mechanical Engineering (2005), a M.Sc.
+(2019), and a Ph.D.
+(2024) from the University of Saskatchewan.

 Jocelyn’s career in mining started in British Columbia with managing projects at an open pit coal mine during her internship, and then she went on to work in heavy metal smelting before returning to Saskatchewan to work in the potash industry.